You are currently viewing Singye Dzong, the Mystical Lion Fortress of Guru Rinpoche

 SHARE THIS POST

 Singye Dzong is a sacred site of Guru Rinpoche’s enlightened activity located in Khoma Gewog under Lhuentse Dzongkhag at an altitude of more than 4482 meters above sea level.
-The Dzong is called Singye Dzong since the Dzong rock resembles a lion.
-The Singye Dzong was discovered by Khandro Yeshey Tshogyal.
+The Dzong is called Singye Dzong since the Dzong (rock) resembles a lion.
+Khandro Yeshey Tshogyal discovered Singye Dzong Ney in the 8th century.

-A visit to Nering Senge Dzong, according to the descriptions of sacred sites, is said to free oneself from being born in lower realms and fulfill whatever wishes and prayers one has for life.
-However, Singye Dzong Neykor is considered one of the most arduous and sacred pilgrimages in eastern Bhutan.
-Yet, the journey to Singye Dzong will be a rewarding pilgrimage in your life.
+According to the descriptions of sacred sites, a visit to Nering Senge Dzong is said to free oneself from being born in lower realms and fulfill whatever wishes and prayers one has for life.
+However, Sengye Dzong Neykor is considered one of the most arduous and sacred pilgrimages in eastern Bhutan.

 How to Trek to Singye Dzong